iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - Route to current VNet address space via Hub NVA

-For enable direct traffic inside the subnet, the route table should also contain:
+To enable direct traffic inside the subnet, the route table should also contain:

 - Route to the current Subnet address space via Virtual Network